nodejs/node/doc/api/http2.md

 `tls.TLSSocket`.

 Once destroyed, the `Http2Session` will emit the `'close'` event.
-If `error` is not undefined, an `'error'` event will be emitted immediately after the `'close'` event.
+If `error` is not undefined, an `'error'` event will be emitted immediately before the `'close'` event.

 If there are any remaining open `Http2Streams` associated with the